-The University of Minnesota Talented Youth Mathematics Program (UMTYMP, pronounced "um-tee-ump") is one of the nation's premier accelerated programs for high school students who are highly talented in mathematics.
-Students spend up to five years taking UMTYMP math courses on the University campus, starting with algebra and continuing through linear algebra and vector analysis.
+The University of Minnesota Talented Youth Mathematics Program (UMTYMP, pronounced "um-tee-ump") is one of the nation's premier accelerated programs for high-school students highly talented in mathematics.

-As the six UMTYMP math courses do not have direct equivalencies to the lower-division math requirements, they are accepted in lieu of these requirements in the Math major and minor programs as follows:
+The six UMTYMP Math courses do not have direct equivalencies to the lower-division math requirements.
+However, they are accepted in lieu of the following requirements in the Math major and minor programs.

 Calculus I (MATH 1271/1371) + Calculus II (MATH 1272/1372)

 Linear Algebra & Differential Equations (MATH 2243/2373)

 Course waiver for the Sequences, Series, and Foundations course (but does not satisfy the writing intensive component)